SanichKotikov/pinch-zoom-pan/README.md

 # pinch-zoom-pan

-A react component that lets you add pinch-zoom and pan sub components.
+A React component lets you add pinch-zoom and pan sub components.

 ## Install